barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I’m currently a postdoc at Harvard, as well as CTO at [Ghost Robotics](https://www.ghostrobotics.io/).
+I’m currently CTO at [Ghost Robotics](https://www.ghostrobotics.io/).

 ### More information

-My [lab homepage](https://scholar.harvard.edu/avikde) has more information about the work I do.

 Outside of lab (*...riiight*), I enjoy playing ultimate frisbee with [PADA](http://pada.org/), [fostering tiny kittens](/tags/#cats) and volunteering at [PAWS](http://phillypaws.org/).
 Please get in touch with me if you want to adopt a kitty friend!